0

 ▪ verification of the reports received by external or internal parties concerning violations of the Model and the outcomes of the inquiries concerning said reports;

-▪ a general assessment of the Model, with proposals to made additions and improvements in terms of form or content, concerning the actual operation of the Model;
+▪ a general assessment of the Model, with proposals to make additions and improvements in terms of form or content, concerning the actual operation of the Model;

 ▪ changes, if any, to the legislative framework of reference;